-You’ve finally come to the decision that you need help for your drug/alcohol addiction and have decided that the best option to treat your addiction is by going to an inpatient drug/alcohol treatment facility.
+You’ve finally decided that you need help with your drug/alcohol addiction.
+You have decided that the best option to treat your addiction is by going to an inpatient drug/alcohol treatment facility.
 However, lingering questions and fears might keep replaying in your mind that prevent you from taking action, such as: Should I tell my employer I need to go to rehab?
-How will my employer react when I tell them that I have an addiction?
+How will my employer react when I tell them I have an addiction?
 Can I get fired for having a drug problem?
 If so, how will I find another job once I leave treatment?

 Should You Tell Your Boss You’re Going to Drug/Alcohol Rehab?

 First, seeking treatment for a drug or alcohol addiction takes courage.
 Furthermore, despite some common stereotypes and misconceptions around addiction being the main concern with people who are already unemployed, the reality is that an estimated 70% of people with a substance abuse disorder are employed.
 With that being said, because the effects of addiction are all-pervasive and typically interfere with one’s performance at work, it is likely that an employer already has a suspicion that something is causing your increasingly less-than-average performance at work.

 While you may be good at hiding your substance abuse disorder for a while, it is more common than not that someone in the work environment has picked up clues as to why you may be struggling with their workload and may have attributed it to addiction because of other tell-tale signs of addiction.

 When deciding whether to tell your employer about going to drug/alcohol rehab, you must do some research beforehand on the company’s policies on drugs and alcohol in the work environment and, if they don’t have one, what the healthcare policy is for sick employees.
 While you do not want to lie to your employer about your absence, it is best to approach the situation with wisdom to ensure that you maintain employment (to the best of your ability) while in rehab.